Strategic Credit Fund

 Who owns and operates the properties that collateralize the Fund’s investments?
 How are these operators vetted?

-The properties are owned and operated by real estate investment firms large and small.
-This may include small local operators with 250 units under ownership, or behemoths with more than 75,000 units under their ownership.
-Property operators are underwritten by Origin and third-party originators to ensure operational competence, infrastructure, and borrower balance sheets are sufficient to protect the collateral.
+Real estate investment firms, large and small, own and operate the properties.
+These may include small local operators with 250 units under ownership or behemoths with more than 75,000 units under ownership.
+Origin and third-party originators underwrite property operators to ensure operational competence, infrastructure, and borrower balance sheets sufficiently protect the collateral.

 What is Origin’s edge?

-Origin only invests in multifamily real estate, and across the capital stack.
-Origin Investments and its Investment Manager affiliate, Origin Credit Advisers, has combined AUM of over $2 billion and over $500M of historical multifamily debt and preferred equity execution.
-Origin’s proactive fund management seeks to generate alpha by moving to where the market is providing mispriced buying and selling opportunities.
-Origin’s proprietary MultilyticsSM machine-learning models provide Origin with bespoke intelligence to support analysis of multifamily real estate and where the best new opportunities many exist at any time.
+Origin only invests in multifamily real estate and across the capital stack.
+Origin Investments and its Investment Manager affiliate, Origin Credit Advisers, have a combined AUM of over $2 billion and over $500M of historical multifamily debt and preferred equity execution.
+Origin’s proactive fund management seeks to generate alpha by moving to where the market provides mispriced buying and selling opportunities.
+Origin’s proprietary Multilytics® machine-learning models provide Origin with bespoke intelligence to support analysis of multifamily real estate and where the best new opportunities exist at any time.

 How is the Fund different from a non-exchange traded REIT?

 Origin’s Strategic Credit Fund is an institutionally priced direct-to-investor fund.
-A typical non-exchange traded REIT typically charges higher fees to non-institutional investors and pays advisors to sell their products.
-The investment strategy of various non-exchange traded REITs may also vary substantially when compared to the Strategic Credit Fund.
+A typical non-exchange-traded REIT charges higher fees to non-institutional investors and pays advisors to sell its products.
+The investment strategy of various non-exchange-traded REITs may also vary substantially compared to the Strategic Credit Fund.

 Fund Strategy